 One pair of main shoes to be worn most of the time, depending on your style and activities: like nice sneakers or Converse.
 Even on trips where you’ll be hiking, consider replacing those huge hiking shoes with sneakers with a great grip if its possible.
 If not, wear the hiking shoes on the journey to save room in your luggage.

-Step 8: How To Limit Those Toiletries
+Step 8: Limit And Replace Your Toiletries

 Toiletries is a major fallout and even tiny bottles of liquids add up quickly in regards to both space and weight.
 If you’re traveling with carry-on only, you also have to keep in mind that you have to limit your liquids to 10 containers of maximum 100 ml each.
 AND they all need to fit into a small plastic bag of 1 liter.
 This can be a real challenge, especially if you’re a make-up addict like myself.
 But here are a few tricks help you limit your toiletries: